starhelios/pga-assessment-web-backend/README.md

 # golf-schedule-node

-This project is an application skeleton for a typical [Node.js](https://nodejs.org/) web app.
+This project is an application of node and mongo atlas for a typical [Node.js](https://nodejs.org/) web app.

 ## Getting Started
 To get you started you can simply clone the repository and install the dependencies